oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • At least one of the partners must be a resident of Oregon

-• None of the partners can presently be married or be in another legally recognized domestic partnership
+• None of the parties can presently be married or be in another legally recognized domestic partnership

 • Domestic partnerships are available to both heterosexual and homosexual couples as of 1st January 2024

-Couples can obtain the Declaration of Oregon Registered Domestic Partnership form online or from their local county clerk's office.
+Couples can obtain the Declaration of Oregon Registered Domestic Partnership form online or from their local county clerk.
 Follow the instructions to fill out the form, sign it in the presence of a notary public, and then submit it to the county clerk’s office.
 Records of domestic partnerships have the same restrictions as marriage records and become public after 50 years.
-Certified copies of the record can be ordered from the county clerk’s office or Oregon’s Vital Records Office.
+Certified record copies can be ordered from the county clerk’s office or Oregon’s Vital Records Office.

 disclaimer